This post may contain affiliate links. Please read our disclosure policy.

 This Crock Pot Pork Roast recipe is tender and juicy and perfect for busy weeknights.
-Plus it’s super easy to make with just a few simple ingredients and about 5 minutes of prep.
+Plus it’s super easy to make in your slow cooker with just a few simple ingredients and about 5 minutes of prep.

 You know when you just don’t feel like cooking?
 Or you are going to have company for dinner, but you have no time to make anything fancy?
-Help is at hand in the form of this delicious pork roast.
+Help is at hand in the form of this delicious slow cooker pork roast.
 Making this is so easy that you could practically do it in your sleep.